anthonygrees/chef_poc/README.md

   justification: "Security have signed off not doing this check until the end of February 2021"
 ```

-This waiver file will be picjed up by the `audit_agr` cookbook and applied.
+This waiver file will be picked up by the `audit_agr` cookbook and applied.

 Now run the following command from a Windows PowerShell terminal running as `Administrator`:
 ```bash